Pitu7944/rustsplitter/README.md

 ## **Important:**
 - Works only with **1920x1080** resolutions
 - Works only with **slots shown in gifs below**

+### Installation

+- place the exe where you want

+- have fun

 ## **How to Use:**

 - run the exe